21 Software Engineer Technical Interview Questions and Answers for 2023

 Software engineer interview questions for a mid-level software developer

-The following questions help you for interviewing or re-interviewing a mid-level software engineer:
+The following software engineer interview questions will help you in interviewing or re-interviewing a mid-level software engineer:

 Question 11: Explain the importance of the “Agile” methodology in software development.

 Answer: Traditionally, many software development projects used the “Waterfall” methodology.
 This methodology prescribes the completion of a phase like requirements analysis or specifications design before proceeding to the next phase.
-E.g., a software development team should finalize the requirements before starting the specifications design phase.
+E.g., a software development team should finalize the software scope and requirements before starting the specifications design phase.

 The development team undergoes detailed reviews after each phase.
 It obtains sign-off from the relevant stakeholders before proceeding to the next phase.